P. A. Buxton: Origins

-Patrick Buxton was born on 24 March 1892 in Hyde Park Street, Paddington, London, son of the banker and politician Alfred Fowell Buxton (1854–1952) and his wife Violet Jex-Blake.
+Patrick Buxton was born on 24 March 1892 in Hyde Park Street, Paddington, London.
+He is the son of banker and politician, Alfred Fowell Buxton (1854–1952) and his wife Violet Jex-Blake.

 Career

-Buxton was educated at Rugby School and Trinity College, Cambridge, where he graduated with first class honours in Natural Sciences in 1915.
+Buxton was educated at Rugby School and Trinity College, Cambridge, where he graduated with first class honours in Natural Sciences, in 1915.
 He was elected a fellow of the college in 1916.
 He continued his studies at St George's Hospital, London and qualified in medicine in 1917.
-Since it was during the First World War he immediately took up a commission in the Royal Army Medical Corps and served in Mesopotamia and North West Persia.
+Since it was during the First World War, he immediately took up a commission in the Royal Army Medical Corps and served in Mesopotamia and North West Persia.

-While in the middle east he collected extensively, and developed his interest in insects.
-In 1921 Buxton accepted the post of entomologist in the Medical Department in Palestine.
-From 1923 to January 1926 he was with a collecting expedition in Samoa.
-On returning to London he was appointed head of the Department of Entomology in the London School of Hygiene and Tropical Medicine.
-His work was focused on understanding insects in relation to control.
-He was involved in the practical control of pests such as lice, mosquitoes and flies during the Second World War.
-After the way in 1945–1946 he was involved in East Africa on the problem of the control of Tsetse flies.
+While in the middle east he extensively collected and developed his interest in insects.
+In 1921, Buxton accepted the post of an entomologist in the Medical Department in Palestine.
+From 1923 to January 1926, he was on a collecting expedition in Samoa.
+On returning to London, he was appointed head of the Department of Entomology in the London School of Hygiene and Tropical Medicine.
+His work was mainly focused on understanding insects in relation to control.
+He was involved in the practical control of pests such as lice, mosquitoes, and flies during the Second World War.
+After the war in 1945–1946, he was involved in East Africa on the problem of the control of Tsetse flies.